satisficing-mdp/satisficing/readme.md

 cd satisficing
 ```

-where you now can easily intall all requirements via
+where you now can easily install all requirements via

 ```setup
 pip install -e .